miyahj/miyahj/README.md

-- 👋 Hi, I’m @miyahj
+- 👋 Hi, I’m Miyah Jordan!
-- 👀 I’m interested in pivoting to data science
-- 🌱 I’m currently learning Python, R, and SQL
+- 🌱 I’m currently learning SQL
-- 📫 How to reach me email: jordanmiyahj@gmail.com
+- 📫 How to reach me: You can real me through my email jordanmiyahj@gmail.com!
 - 😄 Pronouns: she/her/hers

-- ⚡ Fun fact: I've moved around LA County around 7 times!
+Data-driven professional with a Data Science Practitioner certificate from IBM and in the process of obtaining a Data Analysis Certificate of Completion from Calbright College.
+Through experience, I’m  equipped with knowledge in SQL, Excel, and data visualization tools.
+My background in chemistry helped strengthen my critical thinking skills, ability to interpret and analyze data, and attention to detail.
+Quick to adapt and eager to grow in a data analysis role.

 <!---
 miyahj/miyahj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.